Genomon-Project/paplot-doc/howto_ca.rst

   :scale: 100%

-| In the default setting, CAs are categorized as Inter-chromosome (two breakpoints are on the different chromosome) and Intra-chromosome (two breakpoints are on the same chromosome).  [*]_  If you uncheck any of the groups, the CAs within the group will disappear.
+| In the default setting, CAs are categorized as Inter-chromosome (two breakpoints are on different chromosomes) or Intra-chromosome (two breakpoints are on the same chromosome).  [*]_  If you uncheck any of the groups, the CAs within the group will disappear.

 .. [*] About categorization